Take a walk through scenic trails or host your next event at one of the reservable venues at Rocky River Reservation.

 This 9-hole course provides a unique mix playable for all skill levels.

-This 9-hole course is ideal for juniors, beginners, or any golfer seeking fast play.
-Scenic views included.
+This 9-hole course is ideal for juniors, beginners, or any golfer seeking fast play and scenic views.
+There is also an 18-hole FootGolf course.

 Scenic Park Picnic Area has everything for the perfect picnic, kayaking adventure, or fishing trip